KHASTA KACHORI RECIPE

 - Grind the moong dal dry, almost to a powder.

-- Mix 1 tablespoon of oil into the ground dal in a frying pan and roast over medium heat two to three minutes, or until the dal changes color slightly.
+- Mix 1 tablespoon of oil into the ground dal in a frying pan and roast over medium heat for two to three minutes, or until the dal changes color slightly.

 - Stir continuously.